dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ```

 The next table presents the results of both models for both countries.
 We obtain
 better results for the two countries using the bidirectional bi-LSTM (around 8% better).
 It's interesting to see that, considering address structures are similar to those in the training dataset (Canada), we obtain near as good results as those observed during training.
 This suggests that our model seems to have learned to recognize the structure of an address.
-Also, the
-presence of the same language as in the training dataset (i.e. English), we obtain poorer results than before.
-That situation
-is most likely due to the fact that the postal code formats are not the same.
+Also, despite the language being the same as in the training dataset (i.e. some English address in the bilingual canadian address dataset), we obtain poorer results.
+That situation is most likely due to the fact that the postal code formats are not the same.
 For the US, it is 5 digits, and for the UK it is similar to that of Canada, but it is not always a letter followed by a number and not always 6 characters.
 It is *normal* for a model to
 have difficulty when faced with new patterns.
 All in all, we can say that our model has achieved good results.

 | Model (Country) | LSTM one layer | Bidirectional bi-LSTM |